madmtang/madmtang.github.io/index.md

 ## About Me

 I am a senior undergraduate majoring in computer sciences and mathematics at <a href="https://www.wisc.edu/" target="_blank">University of Wisconsin-Madison</a>.
-My research interest lies in the intersection of **computer systems** and **machine learning**.
+My research interests lie at the intersection of **computer systems** and **machine learning**, where I aim to develop next-generation, machine learning-driven systems that enhance computational efficiency.
 It is my great fortune to be working with <a href="https://shivaram.org/" target="_blank">Prof. Shivaram Venkataraman</a> and <a href="https://junchengyang.com/" target="_blank">Prof. Juncheng Yang</a>.
 Feel free to reach out for anything you'd like to talk!

 *I'm acvtively applying for Ph.D. positions starting in Fall 2025!*